MatthijsKamstra/haxejs/11threejs/example.md

 	+ bin
 	+ src
 		- Main.hx
-	- javascript.hxml
+	- build.hxml
 ```

 ## The Main.hx

 Open your favorite editor, copy/paste the code and save it in the `src` folder.

 ```
 package ;